 DK: This has been an amazing year for your band, with the success of “Feel It Still.”
 What’s this year been like for you and the band?

-Here’s the audio of Portugal.
-The Man’s terrific new song, “Live
+Here’s the video of Portugal.
+The Man’s single, “Live in the Moment.”

 Gourley: I’ve got to be honest…it’s the same thing we’ve always done.
 And I think that’s the beauty of this happening right now.
 We’ve spent 10 years practicing and playing as much as possible.
 I mean, a lot of people don’t really understand everything that went into the band up to this point.
 For the first five records (before signing with Atlantic Records), you could go back and look at what type of songwriting I was trying to learn.
 The first record was really just learning production, learning software, learning recording techniques, and learning songwriting as well.